An advanced docking system for Qt

 Moreover, KDDockWidgets is a framework, so you can easily override interfaces to provide custom behavior and appearance.

-There is a full KDDockWidgets demo, showcasing its features, in the KDDockWidgets Github repository.
+There is also a full KDDockWidgets demo, showcasing its features, in the KDDockWidgets Github repository.
 More details here…

 KDDockWidgets is available as commercial and open source.
 The Open Source version (GPLv2 & GPLv3) can be downloaded from: https://github.com/KDAB/KDDockWidgets